apache/camel-website/content/blog/2021/11/low-code-camel/index.md

 And finally look at how easy is to [create and use your own Kamelets](/camel-k/next/kamelets/kamelets-dev.html).

 We'd love to hear your feedback!

+_This post originally appeared [in the author's blog](https://www.nicolaferraro.me/2021/11/03/low-code-camel/)_